 Although there are some remedies to eliminate or alleviate response bias, the first step towards finding a solution is acknowledging that response bias can be a serious threat to valid comparisons across countries.
 We hope this blog has provided a step in that direction and that in future response bias will receive the attention it deserves from researchers in the area of international and cross cultural management.

 - Harzing, A.W.
 (2006) Response styles in cross-national mail survey research: A 26-country study, The International Journal of Crosscultural Management, 6(2): 243-266. [reprinted in Cross-Cultural Management (in the Routledge series Critical Perspectives on Business and Management) Editors: Tim G. Andrews and Richard Mead, Routledge, 2008].
-Available online... - Publisher’s version
+Most cited article (in Scopus) in IJCCM since its inception.
+Available online... - Interview by Deep Insight based on this article - Publisher’s version

 - Harzing, A.W.; and 26 collaborators (2009) Rating versus ranking: what is the best way to reduce response and language bias in cross-national research?, International Business Review, 18(4): 417-432.
 Available online... - Publisher’s version